ThreeSixtyGiving/standard/README.md

 360Giving Standard
 ========

-360Giving aims to help UK grant makers and philanthropists to publish their grant information online in an easy to use way.
-We are motivated by a commitment to the value of open data and strategic funding.
+360Giving's mission is to help UK funders publish open, standardised grants data, and empower people to use it to improve charitable giving.

 The **360Giving Data Standard** provides a common approach for publishing grant data.